stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

     return this;
 }

-@Override
 public int indexOf(Vertex vertex) {
     final Integer index = map.get(vertex);
     if(index == null) throw new IllegalArgumentException(...);
     return index;
 }
 ```

-Note that in the base-class model these methods throw an exception.

 We can now add an optional index to the model class: